gAldeia/itea-python/README.md

 ## Installation

-ITEA is currently in tests and available [at test.pypi](https://test.pypi.org/project/itea/1.0.0/)
+ITEA is currently in tests and is available [at test.pypi](https://test.pypi.org/project/itea/1.0.0/)